-Therefore, we can say that there is a place for everyone at Twitch if they are willing to network.
+Therefore, I can say that there is a place for everyone at Twitch if they are willing to network.

 Moreover, if you contribute to someone’s content, you will at the same time increase your reputation on Twitch and build relationships with other community members.